Chicco TRE Review

 Our Analysis and Test Results

-The Italian company Chicco (KEE-ko) has over 30 years in the juvenile product field.
-The company found success and popularity in the United States with their infant car seats and strollers.
-In 1958, a pharmaceutical device inventor committed himself to the creation of useful products for babies after he had his first child.
+The Italian company Chicco (KEE-ko) has over 30 years of experience in the juvenile product field.
+The company found success and popularity in the United States with their best infant car seats and parent favorite full-size strollers.
+In 1958, a pharmaceutical device inventor committed himself to make products for babies after he had his first child.
+The company also offers lesser-known products, like portable high chairs, and gear that appears in the best bottle warmer and the best bassinet review.

 Performance Comparison